 Below are reproduced sample mastercard file entries.
 All names and information are fictitious as this is merely an illustration.
 The entries shown reflect the most complex entry situation for such a file, one in which a group and individuals with aliases associated with that group are noted.
 Four cards are presented.
 Items on each card that are starred indicate where supplemental files may be used.
 Sample cards for several such additional files are found in Figures 9 and 10.

 FIGURE 5.
 MASTER CARD FOR OFFENDER GROUP

 MASTER CARD #007

+SUBJECT: Anderson Enterprises

+AKA "Enterprise Associates," etc. OR (See Bus.

+name File #316)

-SUBJECT: Anderson Enterprises SEE ALSO: Anderson, DOMINANT SCHEME: Advance Fee AKA "Enterprise name File # Edward (MC #004), Martinson, Andro
+SEE ALSO; Anderson, Edward (MC #004), Martinson, Andrew (MC #142)

+DOMINANT SCHEME: Advance Fee

 KNOWN VARIATIONS INFO SOURCE ADDITIONAL INFO

 SUSPECT VIA COMPLAINTS:

-COMPLAINTS TYPE OF COMPLAINT DISPOSITION
+TYPE OF COMPLAINT DISPOSITION

-BACKGROUND & CHARACTERISTICS: MUG SHOT : Include mugshots or reference to mugshot file #s for group members BUSINESS ADDRESS : List all business names and addresses or reference to business name file.
+BACKGROUND & CHARACTERISTICS:

+MUG_SHOT: Include mugshots or reference to mugshot file #s for group members

+BUSINESS ADDRESS: List all business names and addresses or reference to business name file.

 STYLE:

-LEGAL TOOLS: Read local bu directories; Ads placed in publications looking for f VICTIM PROFILE: Businessm business misrepresenting inancing. financing.
-Sec victims or dela men seeking financing for expansion
+LEGAL TOOLS: Read local business directories; Ads placed in business publications looking for financing.

+ILLEGAL TOOLS: False references.
+Brochures misrepresenting accomplishments in securing financing.
+Sequences of form letters to lull victims or delay complaints.

-or to tide over business crisis period.
-VICTIM APPROACH : Representation that fee is contingent on achievement of desired financing; demand for partial advance on ultimate fee (with or without guaranty of advance in event of non-performance).
+VICTIM PROFILE: Businessmen seeking financing for expansion of inventory or facilities; or to tide over business crisis period.

+VICTIM APPROACH: Representation that fee is contingent on achievement of desired financing; demand for partial advance on ultimate fee (with or without guaranty of advance in event of non-performance).